ibm-cloud-docs/vmwaresolutions/vmonic/eos-nsx-v.md

 # End of Support for NSX-V instance deployments
 {: #eos-nsx-v}

-VMware® by Broadcom's support for all new VMware NSX-V deployments ended on 16 January 2022.
+Broadcom's support for all new VMware NSX-V deployments ended on 16 January 2022.

-However, VMware by Broadcom and IBM worked closely to extend the existing NSX–V support until 15 January 2025.
-This support is exclusive only for {{site.data.keyword.cloud}} on NSX–V. No other on–premises or hyper–scaler company has this support benefit.
+However, Broadcom® and IBM worked closely to extend the existing NSX–V support into 2025.
+This support is exclusive to {{site.data.keyword.cloud}} only.
+No other on–premises or hyper–scaler company has this support benefit.
 With this support, you have more time to migrate, but IBM advises you to start migration as soon as possible.

-After 21 June 2022, you can no longer order new VMware vCenter Server® with NSX-V instances, but you can add hosts and clusters to your existing NSX–V deployments.
+As of 21 June 2022, you cannot order new VMware vCenter Server® with NSX-V instances, but you can add hosts and clusters to your existing NSX–V deployments.
 IBM strongly recommends that you immediately assess your NSX–V networks and plan a much earlier migration to NSX–T.

 You must migrate your vCenter Server with NSX–V instances from NSX–V to NSX–T. For more information, see [NSX-V to NSX-T migration overview](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-overview).